iibkk/Secure-Programming-Chat-Project/README.md

 # Secure-Programming-Advanced-Secure-Protocol-Design-Implementation-and-Review-Project

 # Introduction
-This project is part of the **Advanced Secure Protocol Design, Implementation and Review** course.
 The goal was to design and implement a secure chat protocol, test it, and reflect on its strengths and weaknesses.

 This `README.md` describes the **clean (secure) build** of the system.
 A separate file, `README_VULN.md`, explains the intentionally vulnerable version we are submitting for peer review.